 - Friendships, peer relations, drama

 - Social media

 - Social emotional learning

 - Romantic interests

-- Relationships with adults

 - Choices

 - Mistakes

 - Accountability

-- In the film, students talk about friendship and friend groups, making friends, and sticking with a group of friends.
+- What stands out to you about the young adolescent experiences highlighted in this film? - In the film, students talk about friendship and friend groups, making friends, and sticking with a group of friends.
 How important are friendships?
-What do you believe the role of friend groups play in the lives of young adolescents? - What did you notice about friendships, peer relations, drama? - What can you infer about the role of social media in young adolescents' lives? - What did you notice about romantic interests? - How might these experiences impact the way you teach and build relationships with students? - Based on students' experiences, what might be good topics to include in advisory?
+What do you believe the role of friend groups play in the lives of young adolescents? - What do you notice about friendships, peer relations, drama? - What can you infer about the role of social media in young adolescents' lives? - What do you notice about romantic interests? - Based on students' experiences, what might be good topics to include in advisory?